 Kristen Barden became the Executive Director of the Adams Morgan Partnership Business Improvement District (AMPBID) in November of 2008 after serving as Councilmember Muriel Bowser’s Communications Director.
 Prior to that she worked with Mayor Adrian M. Fenty in the Mayor’s Office of Community Relations and Services and was the Associate Director of Development at the Alliance for Justice in Dupont Circle.

 Brian Barrie is a veteran digital media and public relations specialist with decades of experience in politics, publishing, graphic design, event coordination, and all manner of social media management.
 Brian worked in the U.S. Senate for nine years where he served as the Webmaster and Art Director for the Democratic Leadership Committees.
 Additionally, Brian worked as a webmaster in the press office of both the 2000 DNC convention in Los Angeles and the 2004 DNC convention in Boston.
 Brian returned to his native South Carolina after his son was born in 2005, working as the communications director for an environmental nonprofit before leaving in 2009 to focus on his own consulting and design firm where he worked on dozens of political campaigns both in South Carolina and around the country.
-A former resident of Adams Morgan, Brian has recently moved back to the area with his now-11-year-old son who is excited about living in the nation’s capital.
+A former resident of Adams Morgan, Brian moved back to the area in 2015 with his son who is excited about living in the nation’s capital.